Brotenko/PMMasterQuest/README.md

 # FAQ

+**Is this mod completed?**
+>Yes, for the most part.
+A version 2.0 is in the works but is in development by a new team with a fair bit of input from Thamz. v2.0 will be the final version of the mod when it comes out, but until then, you can consider 1.5.x.x a "finished" mod.
+There is no ETA on v2.0, but this will be updated when it comes out.
+If you would like to follow development, please visit the Paper Mario Modding [Discord](https://discord.gg/f9rjssf).

 **Bizhawk: savestates don't work!**
 > After loading the patched ROM, go to the N64 tab at the top and check "Use Expansion Slot".